win21H2/win21H2/README.md

 ## About me

 Hi there!
-I'm Mark, a high school student mainly working ni the field of electrical engineering (specifically hardware design/engineering).
+I'm Mark, a high school student mainly working in the field of electrical engineering (specifically hardware design/engineering).
 Some of the major projects I've worked on include Project Silent Willow, matteBlack, and my-computer-details.

 ## Project Silent Willow